Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 *Realm:* Server\
 *Added in:* 1.6.16\
 *Parameters:*
-- *ply* - The player using the resurrection device
+- *ply* - The player using the role changing device
-- *tgt* - The target player being resurrected
+- *tgt* - The target player having their role changed
 - *item* - The weapon or item used to change the target's role

 ### TTTPlayerSpawnForRound(ply, deadOnly)